fabianonline/telegram_backup/README.md

 media files, named after the ID of the message they belong to.
 Last but not least the folder `export` contains exported data.

+### What are EmptyMessages?
+Why are there so many messages?
+If you are a member of a normal group (non-supergroup), all messages sent to that group are being copied to your personal messages at Telegram's servers.

+If you later leave this group, those messages are being deleted at Telegram, but since all messages are continuously numbered, you can't simply delete them because that would leave a hole in your message numbers.
+So these messages are instead replaced by EmptyMessages - those things contain zero information, they are just saying "here was a message but it was deleted".

 ## Attribution
 This tool uses libraries from other developers which are covered by other licenses,